rrcobb/snake_game/README.md

 - don't place the dot on the snake
 - show text on the screen

-### TODO

-- some refactoring
+- refactoring
     - state object for the game
     - somewhere to keep shared initialized stuff (rng, font, canvas, eventpump, texturecreator, etc)
     - somewhere to keep arbitrary consts - Settings struct

-    - associated methods instead of free ones
+### TODO

+- some refactoring
-    - do away with the grid
+    - do away with the grid?
-    - rename the _init functions to something else
-      - or ::new
-      - impl default

 - text
+    - score
-    - scores
+    - ongoing, plus high scores
     - start screen
       - So, before the event loop starts?
     - end screen